-Builds a relationship and partnership with each child’s caregiving family to support their participation in their child’s intervention and learning.
+- Builds a relationship and a partnership with each child’s caregiving family to support their participation in their child’s intervention and learning.

-- Supports families in their caregiving role of their child
+- Support families in their caregiving role of their child.

 - Includes the family in all components of the early childhood intervention service delivery process.